carla-simulator/leaderboard-cloud/docs/1_prerequisites.md

 # Prerequisites

-Let's start by downloading all the dependenciess needed.
+Let's start by downloading all the dependencies needed.

 ### AWS CLI